leonardogolinelli/Perturbation_Lab/README.md

 **Warning**: this repo is a proof of concept.
 Minimal code was used.

-**Notebook 1)** Simulate gene expression data using known ZINB parameters and train a VAE to predict such parameters by minimizing ELBO.
+**Notebook 1)** Simulate single-cell gene expression data using known ZINB parameters and train a VAE to predict such parameters by minimizing ELBO.

 **Notebook 2)** Generate a mechanicistic gene - a gene for which its ZINB distribution depends directly on the expression of the other genes in a quantifiable and predictable way.
 Train the VAE on all genes (normal independent genes + mechanicistic gene), to learn the generative process underlying the distribution -- especially the dependency between the mechanicistic gene and the other genes.